redwoodjs/redwood/CONTRIBUTING.md

 Use the following button to start a development environment in the cloud and access it through your browser.

+This will generate a test blog project, and link it with the framework code in `main` - and gives you an easy playground to try out your fixes and contributions.

+> Note: if you make changes to the framework, you will need to run `yarn rwfw project:sync` in the terminal, so that your changes are watched and reflected in the test project

 [![Open in Gitpod](https://gitpod.io/button/open-in-gitpod.svg)](https://gitpod.io/#https://github.com/redwoodjs/redwood)

 ### Local Setup